lj020326/Ansible-inventory-file-examples/tests/ansible-multistage-environments/README.md

 ## Inventory Root Level queries

-The root inventory should only apply to AWX 'job templates' that meet the following requirements:
+The root inventory should only apply to AWX 'job templates' that meet the following requirements and/or characteristics:

 - The job is 'non-mutable' such that it does not make any change to any host target.
+  * inventory scans and related use-cases usually fit into this case.
+  * company audits/compliance checks (e.g., info-security related)
 - The job risk level is minimal such that it can run across multiple environments independent from CICD infosec/requirements
-- only inventory scans and related use-cases usually fit into this case.
-- the job must run across environments for a specific reason/purpose.
+- The job must run across multiple environments for a specific reason/purpose.
 Jobs usually fitting this use case are:
-  - migration related - e.g., job to migrate/synchronize configuration from env1 to env2
+  * migration related - e.g., job to migrate/synchronize configuration from env1 to env2
-  - promotion related - e.g., job to promote configuration from env1 to env2
+  * promotion related - e.g., job to promote configuration from env1 to env2
+- provisioning new machines into lower environments
+  * Preferred/Better approach would be to perform this from the environment and not at the "Root" level

+Basically, limit 'Root' inventory use cases, to the extent possible, to non-mutable plays.

 ```shell
 $ ansible-inventory -i ./inventory/ --graph --yaml